saiftynet/POOPPI/Pong/Readme.md

 # Pong

 Game of Pong.
 Two player, using Up/Down cursor keys and A/Z. UTF8 sprites.
 Angle determined by point of contact.
 Scores displayed using UTF8 block characters.
+Needs an ANSI capable terminal for colour.

 ## Files:
 1) pong.pl   Non object orientated clone of PONG: depends on Term::ReadKey, Time::Hires, utf8